dustin-l-brown/aws-docker-challenge/README.md

 		[servers:vars]
 		ansible_python_interpreter=/usr/bin/python3

+ ### Configure SSH from our Ansible Host to Node
-3. Create an SSH key by running `ssh-keygen`
+ 1. Create an SSH key by running `ssh-keygen`
-4. Answer yes when prompted, and specify a password if for additional security.
+ 2. Answer yes when prompted, and specify a password if for additional security.
-5. When the file has been generated run the following: `cat ~/.ssh/id_rsa.pub`
+ 3. When the file has been generated run the following: `cat ~/.ssh/id_rsa.pub`
-6. Copy the results to the clipboard
+ 4. Copy the results to the clipboard
-7. Log (via ssh) into the EC2 instance we created with CloudFormation
+ 5. Log (via ssh) into the EC2 instance we created with CloudFormation
-8. Locate the following file, and append the information we copied from the Ansible server: `vi ~/.ssh/authorized_keys`
+ 6. Locate the following file, and append the information we copied from the Ansible server: `vi ~/.ssh/authorized_keys`
-9. Save the file and exit the server.
+ 7. Save the file and exit the server.
-10. If you've followed the above instructions you should now be able to run the following command:  `ansible all -m ping -u ubuntu`
+ 8. If you've followed the above instructions you should now be able to run the following command:  `ansible all -m ping -u ubuntu`
  Providing the following sample output:
  > server1 | SUCCESS => {
  > "changed": false,
  > "ping": "pong"
  > }
-### Run the Ansible Playbook
+## Run the Ansible Playbook
  1. From your Ansible Host, navigate to the playbook file named: [ans-provision.yml](https://github.com/dustin-l-brown/aws-docker-challenge/blob/master/ans-provision.yml)
  2. Run the following command: `ansible-playbook ans-provision.yml`

 From here you should be able to launch your browser and access the nginx server via http:// followed by your Public DNS or Public IP.